 Staying Afloat Whilst Self Employed

-Written by Chelsea Potter on 2 December 2015
+Written by Tom Sheridan on 2 December 2015

 When in full-time employment, it’s easy to take certain things for granted; be it annual leave, sick pay or even the peace of mind from having money coming in on a regular basis.
 These benefits are especially useful when it comes to financial planning, and gives you the foresight to budget your funds, pay debts and even save for a rainy day.